allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 `changeVariant` action.
 That enabled us to switch the star icon from empty to full.
 Next, we added the `sendRequest` action that sends requests with given URL, headers, and other data to our services.
 That allows adding and removing an offer to and from the watched list.
-Lastly, we added the `loginInNeeded` action that allows checking if an user is logged in and redirecting to the login screen if needed.
+Lastly, we added the `loginInNeeded` action that allows checking if a user is logged in and redirecting to the login screen if needed.
 That allows ensuring the user is logged in before making the request.

 ![Add to watched - scheme](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/3_add_to_watched.png)